hannahakhtar/project-2/README.md

 InsBARation was a 48 hour paired hackathon, which was the second project at General Assembly's Software Engineering Immersive.

 Kate and I created a cocktail website, using TheCocktailDB API.
-This was deployed via GitHub Pages and can be launched on [GitHub Pages](https://hannahakhtar.github.io/project-2/).
+This was deployed via GitHub Pages and can be launched [here](https://hannahakhtar.github.io/project-2/).

 ## Project Brief